When is the best time to Simulate a round?

 Related Articles

 This article is intended for instructors.
 This article is relevant to the Team version only.
 This article is for Entrepreneurship, Management and Marketing simulations.
-Using the Calendar within a single Simulation or using the Planner to configure ...
+You can use the Planner to set deadlines for each round for one or more ...

 The Test Year - Everything you wanted to know